The Merchant Marine Act of 1920, frequently called the Jones Act, establishes rights for seafarers and protects those injured in workplace accidents.

 - The right to maintenance and cure

-General maritime law requires shipowners provide seaworthy vessels to their crew.
+General maritime law requires shipowners to provide seaworthy vessels to their crew.
 If the shipowner breaches this duty, they may be liable for your injuries and damages.

 To be seaworthy, a vessel must be:

-- Reasonably fit for its intended use
+- Reasonably fit for its intended use;

-- Equipped with the right gear, equipment, and appurtenances
+- Equipped with the right gear, equipment, and appurtenances;

-- Staffed with a competent crew
+- Staffed with a competent crew; and

-- Reasonably safe to work and live on
+- Reasonably safe to work and live on.

 If a vessel does not provide these things, it could be deemed unseaworthy.
 Unseaworthiness claims may result from: